 Bites are commonly found on the parts of the body that are more likely to be exposed to bed bugs during sleep – the hands, neck, face, shoulders, legs, and arms.
 Bed bug bites are often grouped together in a small area and at times may occur in a line or a zigzag pattern.
 Bites normally look like small, flat or raised areas that may become inflamed, itchy, red or blistered.

 Scratching bed bug bites and failure to keep the bites clean and disinfected may lead to a secondary infection that can cause further swelling and bleeding.
 Children, the elderly, and individuals with weak immune systems, particularly those who are bedridden, may develop secondary infections that result from bed bug bites.

 The bites can be so harmful leading to infection and even death.
-Following are some recent evidences which prove that the tiny creatures are the great threat for society.
+Following are some recent evidence which proves that the tiny creatures are the great threat to society.

 Jersey City woman found dead in home overrun with bedbugs